xilef/robond_project5/README.md

 # Home Service Bot

 Submission for Project 5 of the Udacity Robotics Software Engineer Nanodegree Program.
-This repository contains a robot that will go to a start goal with an orange marker displayed there, remove the marker then wait 5 seconds to simulate picking up something then go to an end goal.and show the marker again to simulate the robot dropping it off.
+This repository contains a robot that will follow the sequence below:

+1. Go to a start goal designated by an orange marker.
+2. Remove the marker then wait 5 seconds to simulate an object pick up.
+3. Go to an end goal then show the marker again to simulate the object drop off.

 Navigation is achieved using the [move_base](http://wiki.ros.org/move_base) package and sending navigation goals

 For localization and mapping there are 2 versions available:
-* Using the [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) package to perform SLAM
-* Using the [AMCL](http://wiki.ros.org/amcl) package to perform localization with the map provided by [pgm_map_creator](https://github.com/udacity/pgm_map_creator)
+* Using the [AMCL](http://wiki.ros.org/amcl) package to perform localization with the map provided by [slam_gmapping](https://github.com/ros-perception/slam_gmapping.git)
+* Using the [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) package to perform SLAM (currently a work in progress)

-The `add_markers` package is a service that handles the marker setting and removing.
+The `add_markers` package is a service that handles the marker setting and hiding.

 The `pick_objects` package is a node that handles the goal setting for the robot.